A Time Capsule of the 2010s

-In an attempt to do the impossible and sum up the last decade of pop culture in a single list, we gave our writers a prompt: Choose three works or moments that captured the last 10 years for you.
+In an attempt to do the impossible and sum up the past decade of pop culture in a single list, we gave our writers a prompt: Choose three works or moments that captured the past 10 years for you.
 First, pick a personal favorite.
 Second, pick something that mattered to the zeitgeist.
 Third, name something that offered a warning about what was to come.
 The result is a completely subjective and hardly comprehensive collection of memes, films, albums, books, and phenomena that defined the 2010s—for better or for worse.

 Spencer Kornhaber, staff writer